wordtreefoundation/book-of-mormon/README.md

 * Install Ruby
 * Install [bomdb](https://github.com/wordtreefoundation/bomdb), a command-line tool for querying, diffing, and generating portions of text from the Book of Mormon
 * Run the `gen.sh` command in this repository

+## Plugins

+This gitbook uses the following plugins:

+* expandable-chapters

+We're considering using these plugins as well:

+* injection
+* comment
+* image-captions
+* forkmegithub
+* collapsible-menu
+* toggle-chapters